 Finally, it's not important to ask the questions like this or in this order; what it is really important is that at the end of the conversation you know these 3 things:

-- you know his/her name,
+- you know their name,

-- what his/her company do,
+- what do their company do,

-- and how you can contact him/her
+- and how you can contact them

 What do I need to tell from me?